-- 3/4 cup freshly squeezed lemon juice
+- 1/4 cup fresh lemon juice

-- 3/4 cup buttermilk, at room temperature
+- 3/4 cup buttermilk, (either low-fat or full-fat), at room temperature

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

-- For the glaze
+For the lemon glaze

 - 2 cups confectioners’ sugar

-- 3 1/2 tablespoons freshly squeezed lemon juice
+- 3 1/2 tablespoons fresh lemon juice, (from about 1 large lemon)

-- Make the cake
+Make the lemon cake

-- 1. Preheat the oven to 350°F (175°C).
-Grease two 8 1/2-by-4 1/2-by-2 1/2-inch loaf pans.
+- Preheat the oven to 350°F (175°C).
+Butter two 8 1/2-by-4 1/2-by-2 1/2-inch loaf pans.

-- 2. Cream the butter and 2 cups granulated sugar in the bowl of an electric mixer fitted with the paddle attachment, until light and fluffy.
-With the mixer on medium speed, add the eggs, one at a time, and the lemon zest.
+- Cream the butter and granulated sugar in the bowl of an electric mixer fitted with the paddle attachment, until light and fluffy, 2 to 3 minutes.

-- Make the glaze
+Make the lemon glaze

 - In a bowl, combine the confectioners’ sugar and lemon juice, mixing with a whisk until smooth.